Homotopy theoretic properties of open books: A rational loop space decomposition of certain open books

-Mather's first cube Theorem (Theorem \ref{1cubthm}) applied to Diagram (\ref{cubePdiag}) implies that the front and right faces are rationally homotopy pullbacks.
-In particular, from the right face we obtain a diagram of rational homotopy fibrations
+Finally, we draw consequences.
+Observe that as $CP$ is contractible, the pushout in the top face of~(\ref{cubePdiag}) implies that $Q\simeq\Sigma P$.
+Since the right face is a homotopy pullback, we obtain a diagram of rational homotopy fibrations